haesleinhuepf/napari-assistant/README.md

 ## For developers

 If you want to make your napari-plugin accessible from the napari-assistant, consider programming functions with a simple interface that consume images, labels, integers, floats and strings.
-Annotate input and retun types, e.g. like this:
+Annotate input and return types, e.g. like this:
 ```python
 def example_function_widget(image: "napari.types.ImageData") -> "napari.types.LabelsData":
     from skimage.filters import threshold_otsu